 Risk Factors of Postpartum Depression in Adoptive Parents

-There are many risk factors that lead to the development of depression in adoptive parents after their child comes into their home.
+Many risk factors lead to the development of depression in adoptive parents after their child comes into their home.

-Adoptive parents place a lot of pressure on themselves, especially if their child may have come from a difficult background.
+Adoptive parents place a lot of pressure on themselves, especially if their child comes from a difficult background.
 The extra pressure leads to extra stress and unrealistic expectations.
 These emotions become feelings of shame and guilt if the parents cannot live up to their idealized view of parenthood.

-This pressure, combined with the fact that many adoptive parents do not form an immediate bond with their child, creates a recipe for depression.
+This pressure, combined with many adoptive parents not forming an immediate bond with their child, creates a recipe for depression.